 Section 3: Holy Angels at St. Paul Highland Park

 A big question in this game is which Holy Angels team will show up.
 The one that averaged nearly 50 points in its four victories?
 Or the one that scored less than 10 points per game in its five losses?

 Jim Paulsen • 612-673-7737

-Tag(s): Featured Star Tribune South Austin Mankato West Becker Lake Eden Prairie Edina Hopkins Minnetonka Wayzata Minneapolis Washburn Rogers St. Michael-Albertville Chaska Holy Angels Centennial Maple Grove Totino-Grace South Suburban Apple Valley St. Paul Highland Park Park DeLaSalle Delano Hutchinson
+Tag(s): South Austin Mankato West Becker Lake Eden Prairie Edina Hopkins Minnetonka Wayzata Minneapolis Washburn Rogers St. Michael-Albertville Chaska Academy of Holy Angels Centennial Maple Grove Totino-Grace South Suburban Apple Valley St. Paul Highland Park Park of Cottage Grove DeLaSalle Delano Hutchinson